leolanese/leolanese/README.md

 ---

-### 🌱 What I'm currently learning and investigating:
+### 🌱 What trends I'm currently learning / investigating:
- - Angular Signal and new NextJS/ReactJS trends and techniques 👍
+ - Angular is witnessing new exiting trends, and looks very promising future for Angular.
+At the same time NodeJS continues to push the boundaries, that encorage me to keep moving into the `full-stack-javascript` paradigm, leading to the expansion of frontiers in javascript development 👍

 ---

 ### 💬 What people can ask me about:
+ - Angular2+, NodeJS
- - Angular2+, NextJS and ReactJS
+ - NextJS and ReactJS
- - Responsive Web Design
+ - Responsive Web Design (RWD)
- - Functional Programing
+ - Functional Programing (FP)
  - Agile Methodologies
  - but ... anything in general! 😀